ydreyannramirez035-bot/wad-finals-act2-laravel-erd/README.md

-# Laravel ERD Project: E-Commerce Database Implementation
+# Laravel ERD (Activity 2): E-Commerce Database Implementation

 This repository contains a Laravel-based implementation of a relational database schema.
 The project demonstrates the use of Eloquent relationships, including One-to-One, One-to-Many, and Many-to-Many, using an associative entity (Pivot table).